 Week 5: Course Completion and Final Exam

-This is a five-week, online course utilizing a “flipped classroom” learning model.
+This is a five-week, online virtual classroom course utilizing a “flipped classroom” learning model.
 Course participants will spend time studying lessons and materials between weekly, online instructor coaching sessions.
-These instructor coaching sessions are live, one-hour sessions with the instructor answering questions and clarifying the more complex materials and concepts.
+These instructor coaching sessions are live, one-hour sessions with the instructor answering questions and clarifying the more complex elements and concepts.
 Participation in the live sessions is essential to learning, but If a participant is unable to participate in a live session, not to worry, sessions are recorded and made available on-demand.